 10.1 Consumable Resource Handling

-Moab is designed to inherently handle consumable resources.
-Nodes possess resources, and workload consumes resources.
-Moab tracks any number of consumable resources on a per node and per job basis.
-Floating cluster resources can be handled as well; see Managing Shared Cluster Resources.
-When a job is started on a set of nodes, Moab tracks how much of each available resource must be dedicated to the tasks of the job.
-This allows Moab to prevent per node over-subscription of any resource, be it CPU, memory, swap, or local disk.
+Maui is designed to inherently handle consumable resources.
+Nodes possess resources, and workload (jobs) consume resources.
+Maui tracks any number of consumable resources on a per node and per jobs basis.
+Work is under way to allow 'floating' per system resources to be handled as well.
+When a job is started on a set of nodes, Maui tracks how much of each available resource must be dedicated to the tasks of the job.
+This allows Maui to prevent per node oversubscription of any resource, be it CPU, memory, swap, local disk, etc.

-Recent resource managers (such as Loadleveler version 3.x) provide the ability to exercise this capability.
-These capabilities allow a user to specify per task consumable resources and per node available resources.
-For example, a job may be submitted requiring 20 tasks with 2 CPUs and 256 MB per task.
-Thus, Moab would allow a node with 1 GB of memory and 16 processors to run 4 of these tasks because 4 tasks would consume all of the available memory.
+Recent enhancements to Loadleveler (version 2.2 and above) finally provide a resource manager capable of exercising this long latent capability.
+These changes allow a user to specify per task consumable resources and per node available resources.
+For example, a job may be submitted requiring 20 tasks, with 2 CPUs and 256 MB per task.
+Thus, Maui would allow a node with 1 GB of Memory and 16 processors to allow run 4 of these tasks because 4 tasks would consume all of the available memory.
 Consumable resources allow more intelligent allocation of resources allowing better management of shared node resources.

 |© 2001-2010 Adaptive Computing Enterprises, Inc.|